 For a small borough, Homestead has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Homestead exists, and local transit is helping to meet that need.

-The percentage of adults in Homestead who are college-educated is close to the national average for all communities of 21.84%: 19.55% of the adults in Homestead have a bachelor's degree or advanced degree.
+The education level of Homestead citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.55% of adults 25 and older in Homestead have a college degree.

 The per capita income in Homestead in 2022 was $29,649, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $118,596 for a family of four.
 However, Homestead contains both very wealthy and poor people as well.